HannonLe/Fall2016-proj4-HannonLe/README.md

 The final input we use has 38 features for each song.

 We run a PCA to reduce the dimension of output (originally the lyrics frequency chart have 5000 columns) to about 100.
+The PCA can also help us solve problem of sparseness of output matrix, as well as eliminating correlation between dimensions.

 Build a single layer neural network with
 * __1712__ training observations (first 2000 songs minus songs assigned to non-English topics)